 The General Fund is the District's primary operating fund.
 It accounts for all financial resources of the District, except those required to be accounted for in another fund.
-Impact fees imposed and collected by Lee County based on new construction within the District are minimal and accounted for in the General Fund.
-The fees are restricted and can only be used for certain capital expenditures or repayment of debt issued to acquire those capital assets, associated with growth within the District.
+Impact fees are levied by the District and imposed and collected by Lee County based on new construction within the District are minimal and accounted for in the General Fund.
+The impact fees are restricted and can only be used for certain capital expenditures or repayment of debt issued to acquire those capital assets, associated with growth within the District.
 The District has determined all impact fees collected will be used to service debt approved to be paid by such fees.
+Specifically, impact fees are being used to reimburse the General Fund for debt paid by the General Fund, qualified to be paid by impact fees.